Amnesia: A Machine for Pigs: Reception

-Amnesia: A Machine for Pigs received "mixed or average" reviews for the PC version, according to review aggregator Metacritic, with an aggregate score of 72/100.
-The game was praised for its story and atmosphere, but was criticized for its infrequent enemy encounters and a reliance on sound design to evoke fear, as well as its linearity and minimal gameplay.
+Amnesia: A Machine for Pigs received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

 Eurogamer gave A Machine for Pigs a score of 7 out of 10, noting that it "will absolutely keep you fed".
 GameSpot gave the game a score of 8 out of 10, saying that while it's a "captivating adventure", it is also "a very dark and disturbing one that touches on depressing real-world themes and doles out psychological horror along with monsters and gore".
 Edge magazine wrote that "A Machine For Pigs will prove divisive among fans of Frictional Games' much-lauded original".

 Jim Rossignol of Rock, Paper, Shotgun noted in his review of A Machine for Pigs that it "is a marvellous, revolting, disturbing sequel to Dark Descent".
 PC Gamer's T.J.
 Hafer expressed his opinion that A Machine for Pigs adds to the palette of The Dark Descent's "helplessness to explore the emotion of fear".
-Hafer also added that the game "will hold your head underwater until you’re about to drown and then bring you back up for air, again and again".
+Hafer also added that the game "will hold your head underwater until you're about to drown and then bring you back up for air, again and again".

 A writer for Game Informer said that The Chinese Room "proves once again that it has wonderful, affecting stories to tell and can create environments that ooze atmosphere", also adding that while having trouble "giving into the scares", it "will still rattle of the faint of heart".
 He criticized the game however, saying that it is "hard to remain frightened [...] when you feel like the game is pulling punches".

-Jim Sterling of Destructoid said that "if you want to be told a vexingly bizarre story presented with a real sense of style, The Chinese Room may have exactly what you want".
-They also said that "if you're a massive survival horror fan who wants to be made to scream, however, you probably want to stick your snout in someone else's offal".
+James Stephanie Sterling of Destructoid said that "if you want to be told a vexingly bizarre story presented with a real sense of style, The Chinese Room may have exactly what you want".
+She also said that "if you're a massive survival horror fan who wants to be made to scream, however, you probably want to stick your snout in someone else's offal".

-The Escapists Ben "Yahtzee" Croshaw in his Zero Punctuation review wrote that the game was "mainly a linear sightseeing tour occasionally spawning monsters to chase you to the next part", and felt that while tension was built through its level and sound design, he found that he was rarely ever in danger.
-He summarized by saying, "The atmosphere and writing are rock-solid, but with the simplified gameplay it's a bit too linear and over too quickly."
+Sales

-The game sold 120,000 units in its first week.
+Amnesia: A Machine for Pigs sold 120,000 units in its first week.